"In the Spotlight: LinXis technology discussed in Dutch medical oncology journal"Read more

 HendrikJan Houthoff (1943; MD, PhD, Prof emeritus) is founder of LinXis.
-He devotes his time to the company’s general management and scientific strategy.
-He has been full professor in human pathology at several Dutch universities (1970-1989) and founder, CEO and CSO of Kreatech Biotechnology (1990-2003).
+He devotes his time to the company’s scientific strategy.
+He was full professor in human pathology at several Dutch universities (1970-1989) and founder, CEO and CSO of Kreatech Biotechnology (1990-2003).
 Under his supervision, Kreatech started in 2002 with European research projects in the development of targeted drugs for the treatment of liver cirrhosis and kidney fibrosis.
 With LinXis HendrikJan continues the research on drug targeting technologies.

 Gerro van Rheenen (1956; MD) has been a valuable part of the LinXis management team since 2014 and devotes his time to marketing and sales management.

 He started his career as a general practitioner with a profound interest in Medical Sciences.
 He has an entrepreneurial, marketing and sales background in medical and customer care products and was founder and CEO of several customer care companies.
 He combines analytical and creative thinking with a cooperative character that enables him to mediate LinXis’ partnering and networking activities.

 Guus van Dongen (1956; PhD, Prof) is an invaluable advisor to LinXis with his scientific and medical expertise in imaging and antibody development.
 He advises and steers the LinXis research team on a daily and stand-by basis.